Sedation Dentist – Beachwood, OH

 Oral Conscious Dental Sedation

-For patients who experience dental anxiety or phobia, those who have sensitive teeth, gums, or gag reflex, and those who need complex treatments, oral conscious sedation offers a safe, effective means of delivering the care they need.
-A sedative is prescribed prior to treatment, and patients take the medication at a predetermined time before their procedure.
-The sedative is long lasting allowing patients to relax and reducing pain and discomfort throughout treatment.
-Patients will need to have a friend or family member accompany them to and from their appointment and should plan to rest for at least 24 hours following their first dose of medication.
+For patients who find dental treatment to be uncomfortable or anxiety-inducing, oral sedation from our Beachwood team offers a safe, effective means of delivering needed care.
+We simply prescribe a sedative prior to your scheduled treatment, and you take the medication at a predetermined time before your procedure.
+The sedative is long-lasting, allowing you to relax and experience minimal pain and discomfort throughout treatment.
+You will need to have a friend or family member accompany you to and from your appointment, and you should plan to rest for at least 24 hours following your first dose of medication.

 Nitrous Oxide Sedation